 Among them was a certain wild brawler,

 Jacek Soplica, called in jest for his revels

 and arrogance, the Senator-caller. (…)

 of my dear Lord, because he was received

 him of his urge to roost; quickly they served

 the black soup, signifying refusal.”

-🇵🇱 Here in Poland you’ll simply need to ask around.
-Usually the blood won’t be immediately available at the butcher’s, but often it can be ordered-in for a later purchase.
-Buy more in season and then freeze some for future use.
+🇵🇱 Here in Poland, you’ll simply need to ask around.
+Usually, the blood won’t be immediately available at the butcher’s, but sometimes it can be ordered-in for a later purchase.
+Buy more blood in season (late Autumn) and then freeze for future use.

 I called up a few butchers in the US (in various states).
 A meat-market keeper from Detroit told me that due to legal changes by the Department of Agriculture, they’re no longer allowed to sell raw animal products of this kind.

-I hear that it’s possible to get it in some Polish deli stores or Asian supermarkets / restaurants, so you might want to give it a try.
+I hear that it’s possible to get duck blood in some Polish Deli stores or Asian supermarkets / restaurants, you might want to give it a try.